Surgical Abortion

 Similarly to the abortion pill, side effects can include cramping, nausea, feeling faint, possible heavy and/or prolonged bleeding, infection, fever, chills, and in rare cases, death.

-Additionally, many women experience new or triggered mental health issues following their abortions.
+Many women also experience new or triggered mental health issues following their abortion.
 These conditions can include anxiety, depression, or trauma-related symptoms.
+PCCOB is here to help you navigate these symptoms.

 3